Bus with gas bottles found near canceled Rotterdam concert, mayor says

 The concert, which was to feature Californian band "Allah-Las," was canceled around 7 p.m. local time, shortly before doors were to be opened for guests, after a tip from police in Spain, Dutch officials said.

-Police in Spain have been investigating the deadly vehicle attacks last week that killed 15 people.
+A spokesperson who handles media for the four-piece band from Los Angeles said in an email that "due to a potential terror threat at The Maassilo in Rotterdam, the Allah-Las show was cancelled tonight."

+The spokesperson said details about the threat were not clear.
+"The band is unharmed and are very grateful to the Rotterdam Police and other responsible agencies for detecting the potential threat before anyone was hurt," the band spokesperson said.

-Allah-Las is a four-piece band from Los Angeles.
-In an interview with British newspaper The Guardian last year, band members said they chose the word All, Arabic for God, because they were seeking a "holy sounding" name.
-They said they didn't realize it might offend Muslims.
+In an interview with British newspaper The Guardian last year, Allah-Las band members said they chose the word Allah, Arabic for God, because they were seeking a "holy sounding" name.
+They said they didn't realize it might cause offense.

 Rotterdam police did not specify the nature of the threat in a statement Wednesday night, but said an investigation was underway.